benfreudberg/bike_classification_from_audio/docs/proof_of_concept_testing_summary.md

 ___

 **Pros of audio approach**:
-* no worries about range or motion makes for a very simple installation (right next to the motion sensor would be fine)
+* no worries about detection range or sensor motion makes for a very simple installation (right next to the motion sensor would be fine)
 * very few unavoidable causes for inaccuracy

 **Cons of audio approach**: